Phionanamugga/Epic_mail/README.md

 ## Features.

-- Users can create an account and log in
+- Users can create an account and log in.
 - Users can create groups.
 - Users can send a message to individuals.
 - Users can view their inbox and read messages.